kyosenergy/docker-credential-sso-ecr-login/README.md

 ### AWS credentials

-The AWS SSO ECR Docker Credential Helper allows you to use AWS credentials retrieved from AWS SSO.
+The AWS SSO ECR Docker Credential Helper allows you to use AWS credentials retrieved from AWS SSO. (`aws configure sso`)

 For example:

 ```ini
 [profile default]